CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/zhang-blind-2022/index.md

   of the watermarked image.
 Experiments have been conducted on two datasets, BOW2 and USC-SIPI, and results show that the proposed scheme can achieve high restoration quality.
-Comparison with the existing works demonstrate the good performance and superiority of the proposed scheme.
+Comparison with the existing works demonstrate the good performance and superiority of the proposed scheme.</div>
 tags:
 - Kernel
 - Image coding